 We follow a spelling curriculum at school, and we spend plenty of time learning new spellings.
 We will not be sending spellings home on a regular basis, but we will provide copies of the word lists children are working on so they can have access them at home.

 Bishop’s Waltham Junior School offers a huge range of clubs for children to participate in.
-We are unable to offer school clubs during the Autumn Term this year, but we hope to resume our clubs programme later in the year.
+We are hoping to offer school clubs during the Autumn Term this year.

 We take part in a wide range of community events across the year, notably the Bishop’s Waltham Carnival, Festival and Christmas Street Fayre.

 A wide range of music lessons are available to children at Bishop’s Waltham Junior School.
 These include guitar, keyboard, brass, wind and string instruments, and percussion.
 Speak to the office staff for more details.